duke-git/lancet/docs/datetime.md

 ## Note:

-1. 'format' string param in func FormatTimeToStr and FormatStrToTime function should be one of flows:
+1. In below functions, the `format` string param should be one of flows value (case no sensitive):

 -   yyyy-mm-dd hh:mm:ss
 -   yyyy-mm-dd hh:mm